dnw2022/k8s-certs/README.md

 # Deploying certificates

 The DOKS deployment example shows how to deploy the secrets for the certificates.
 If afterwards you delete the certificates no new CRs, orders and challenges will be created.

+There is an issue with having too much meta data in the secrets.
+See: https://stackoverflow.com/questions/51297136/kubectl-error-the-object-has-been-modified-please-apply-your-changes-to-the-la

+Remove this meta data from the secrets:

+creationTimestamp
+resourceVersion
+selfLink
+uid

 # Invalid TLS certificates